Rvvshid04/Portfolio-v1/README.md

 ﻿# Portfolio
 Hey there!
 I am Raashid Arquil and this is my portfolio.
 (It's still in development.
-Started on 30/05/2024 at 12:05 AM. )
+Started on 30/05/2024 at 12:05 AM.

-## Changes to be made:
-- Removing the testimonials & experiences section
-- Removing the legend in the skills section and the ratings system.
-    - Many of them, I've only had to apply it a few times, like SQL.
-Personally, I feel my SQL is still in the Hello World stage, sure I understand DFD Diagrams, ERD and Normalization.
-But the practical applications of each of them is still        iffy.
-Even my JS needs some working on.

-## Parts of the website to be built or have already been built:
-- Home Landing Page
-- About Section
-- Skills/Technologies Section
-- Projects Section
-- Contact Section
-- Footer Section

 ## Notes
-- I am planning on hand coding this, so lets not make it too complicated.
-- **Other self notes**
     - Minify CSS and JS
     - Optimize images to load faster
     - Look into caching strategies